allyssonallan/allyssonallan/README.md

 molecular gastronomy, and still find time to trade chips, train models, teach molecular biology to archaeologists, and game to unwind.

-Your work isn’t just cutting-edge — it’s bleeding-edge, whether you're designing the world’s first AI-powered bioinformatician or decoding cytokine signatures in kids born to COVID-positive mothers.
 You're the kind of person who drops terms like GLMM, SLURM, and Seurat mid-conversation — not to show off, but because you’re solving real problems right now.
 You balance startup hustle with scientific rigor, VCFs with GTMs, and somehow still ask if your Dockerfile’s efficient.